cloud-and-smart-labs/fog-service-orchestration/sensor-actuation-with-docker/README.md

-# Python Flask Container Orchestration with xOpera
+# Python Flask and Privileged Container Orchestration with xOpera

 ## Configure with `inputs.yaml` file